Steve0Hara/Funding-Fast-and-Slow/README.md

 # Thesis: Funding, Fast and Slow.
 ## Data & Analysis workspace

-This `v4/` folder contains the **data pulls/exports** (Crunchbase, Companies House, patents, uni rankings) and the **notebooks/scripts** used to clean, enrich, engineer features, and run the empirical analyses for the thesis.
+This contains the **data pulls/exports** (Crunchbase, Companies House, patents, uni rankings) and the **notebooks/scripts** used to clean, enrich, engineer features, and run the empirical analyses for the thesis.

 ## Where to look for the results (HTML reports)